JoshuaHockley/rpnhs/README.md

 | `&&`            | `&`             |
 | `\|\|`          | `\|`            |

-Some care needs taken when using these operators.
+Some care should be taken when using these operators.
 If there are values in the stack leftover from previous calculations, these will be included in the fold.
 The `c` command may be useful before setting up a fold.

 ### Values
 Pushing values to the stack can be done in different forms.